 Here’s exactly how I submitted my PDUs to PMI to renew my PMP (Project Management Professional) certificate in 2020.

 This analogy is about putting important things first.
-Sounds like the same old crap you hear from self-help books.
-However, I admire a good analogy that sticks in my head and this is one of those.
-This analogy comes from Stephen Covey.
+This is a good analogy that sticks in my head.
+It comes from Stephen Covey.

-If open IRB (interactive ruby) and type in the following expression
+If you open IRB (interactive ruby) and type in the following expression

 2 + 3, you’ll get